What is Ars Accordia?

 • Private collections — inherited or acquired works needing documentation

-• Estate cataloguing — documentation for provenance, insurance, and succession
+• Estate cataloguing — documentation for succession, insurance, and transfer

 • Institutional collections — foundations, law firms, banks, universities